Programs and Initiatives - Office of the Provost - Christopher Newport University

 The Outstanding Faculty Awards are the highest honor for faculty at Virginia's public and private colleges and universities.
 These awards recognize superior accomplishments in teaching, research and public service.

-Four Christopher Newport faculty have won this prestigious award:
+Nine Christopher Newport faculty have won this prestigious award:

-• Dr. Jonathan W. White, 2019, American studies
+• Dr. Jonathan W. White, 2019, American Studies

-• Dr. Quentin Kidd, 2014, political science
+• Dr. Quentin Kidd, 2014, Political Science

-• Dr. Tracey Schwarze, 2007, emerita, English
+• Dr. Tracey Schwarze, 2007, Emerita, English

-• Dr. Harold Cones, 2000, emeritus, biology
+• Dr. Harold Cones, 2000, Emerita, Biology

-• Dr. Susan St. Onge, 1997, emerita, French
+• Dr. Susan St. Onge, 1997, Emerita, French

 The Office of the Provost provides a $1,000 incentive to faculty who receive an externally sponsored grant of substantial monetary value as defined for each college.